Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

   her skin carries a warm undertone, and her tired eyes suggest countless sleepless nights.
   Her orange-and-white robes, symbolizing harvest and renewal, are dusted with the dirt of her daily labor.
   Fresh flowers, lovingly woven into her dark hair, give her a touch of natural elegance.
-  Despite her exhaustion, there’s a quiet resilience in her demeanor, though her fragile hope almost feels on the verge of breaking.
+  Despite her exhaustion, there's a quiet resilience in her demeanor, though her fragile hope almost feels on the verge of breaking.
 ###### Info
   She's The Priestess of Chauntea. ( Lives in the small home at the foot of the stairs to the pavilion )